rdeveen/rdeveen.github.io/_posts/2024-01-24-Bicep-Linter-GitHub-Workflow.md

 header:
   overlay_image: ./assets/images/Sparrow-2024-Robert-de-Veen.jpg
   caption: "Photo credit: [**Robert de Veen**](https://robertdeveen.com)"
+  show_overlay_excerpt: false
 ---

-Linters are a very powerfull tool to validate if your source code is correct.
+Linters are a very powerfull tool to validate if your code is correct.
 With the new `az bicep lint --file $file` command you can validate if your Bicep and Bicepparam files are correct.
 This command is available in the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/bicep?view=azure-cli-latest#az-bicep-lint) and can be used in a GitHub Action.

 <!--more-->